Alachisoft/NCache-Solutions/PostGreSQLNotifyExtensibleDependency/README.md

   **IMPORTANT**: Do not start the cache after creating it as we will be deploying the ***NotificyExtensibleDependency*** implementation dependencies as shown in the next step.

+- Once *democache* is created configure the ReadThruProvider using the tutorial mentioned [here](https://www.alachisoft.com/resources/docs/ncache/admin-guide/read-through-provider.html).
+Name the ReadThruProvider with Name "PostGreSqlReadThruProvider" and add **connectionSting** as parameter with "Host=localhost;Port=5432;Username=postgres;Password=password;Database=database".

-- Once *democache* is created, we need to deploy the assemblies needed to allow for the PostgreSQL notification logic to run on the server side onto *democache*.
+- Once *democache* is created, we need to deploy the assemblies related to PostGreSQLNotificationDependency and PostGreSQLBackingSourceProvider to allow for the PostgreSQL notification logic and ReadThruProvider with PostGreSQL to run on the server side onto *democache*.

   Since we are assuming an NCache Enterprise .NET Framework server installation, we will deploying the .NET Framework assemblies.
-For that, use the assemblies given in the /bin/release folder for the [*NETConsoleUI*](./src/NETConsoleUI/) application.
+For that, use the assemblies given in the /bin/release folder for the [*PostGresDependencyNETConsoleUI*](./src/PostGresDependencyNETConsoleUI/) application.

   Once the assemblies are deployed using the steps given [here](https://www.alachisoft.com/resources/docs/ncache/admin-guide/deploy-providers.html), start the cache.

-- On the database side, run an ***INSERT*** script on the *customers* table to insert a row with *customerid* field set to *a*.
+- On the database side, run an ***INSERT*** script on the *customers* table to insert a row with *customerid* field set to *ALFKI*.
 We will applying ***UPDATE*** and ***DELETE*** calls on this field to demonstrate real-time cache-invalidation on the NCache side using the ***NotifyExtensibleDependency*** implementation deployed with the assemblies during the previous step.

 ### Build and Run the Sample

-- Run the *NETConsoleUI* application.
+- Run the *PostGresDependencyNETConsoleUI* application.
 This is will insert a dummy cache item in the cache with dependency set on it.
 This dependency is an instance of the ***NotifyExtensibleDependency*** implementation as shown [here](./src/PostGreSQLNotificationDependency/PostGreSQLDependency.cs).

 - In the [*Statistics*](https://www.alachisoft.com/resources/docs/ncache/admin-guide/browse-cache-statistics.html?tabs=windows) page of the NCache Web Manager for *democache*, the *Count* field should now be *1*, signifying that the item was successfully added along with the dependency on the PostgreSQL database.

-- On the database side, run either an ***UPDATE*** or a ***DELETE*** command script on the *customers* table for row with *customerid* field set to *a*.
+- On the database side, run either an ***UPDATE*** or a ***DELETE*** command script on the *customers* table for row with *customerid* field set to *ALFKI*.
 Once the transaction is complete, NCache will receive a notification from PostgreSQL using ***NOTIFY*** command within the trigger function that we created.

   In turn, the cached item will be invalidated and removed from cache, as demonstrated by the *Count* field in the *NCache Web Manager* *Statistics* page for *democache* going back to *0*.

-- Repeat the steps for the *NETCoreConsoleUI* application to confirm that the same behavior is observed when data is added from a .NET Core Client application onto an NCache Enterprise .NET Framework application.
+- Repeat the steps for the *PostGresDependencyNETCoreConsoleUI* application to confirm that the same behavior is observed when data is added from a .NET Core Client application onto an NCache Enterprise .NET Framework application.

 ### Additional Resources